-Ubuntu Core is ideal for IoT and embedded systems because it manages itself.
-Whether it’s running on a Raspberry Pi hidden for media streaming, or a Qualcomm DragonBoard tucked away in a garage to handle automation, Ubuntu Core handles application and security updates autonomously,
+Ubuntu Core is ideal for IoT (Internet of Things) and embedded systems because it manages itself.
+Whether it’s running on a Raspberry Pi hidden for media streaming, or a Qualcomm DragonBoard tucked away in a garage to handle automation, Ubuntu Core handles application and security updates autonomously.

-Ubuntu Core runs on a large range of hardware, and pre-built images are available for amd64 and Raspberry Pi reference platforms.
-Installation on a reference platform is easy and a great way to quickly get started with Ubuntu Core, or to explore Ubuntu Core’s features and evaluate its potential.
+Ubuntu Core runs on an extensive (and growing) range of hardware, and pre-built images are available for amd64 and Raspberry Pi reference platforms.
+Installation on a reference platform is easy and a great way to get started with Ubuntu Core, or to explore Ubuntu Core’s features and evaluate its potential.

 While Ubuntu Core can operate much like a traditional Ubuntu installation, its installation, management and deployment is directed by its snap foundations, as outlined below.